The Questions Asked

 What are the Principles?

-The Three Principles are: Face the Vast with Honesty, Guard Dignity through Strength, and Discipline Creates Freedom.
-The full set of Twelve Principles operationalizes these and prevents drift.
+The Three Oaths: Face the Vast with Honesty.
+Guard Dignity through Strength.
+Discipline Creates Freedom.
+The full Eleven Principles operationalise these and hold the line against drift.

 How do you prevent abuse and corruption?

-Safeguarding is doctrine.
-Leadership is stewardship, temporary and reviewable, and questioning is protected.
+Leadership is stewardship - temporary, reviewable, and questionable without penalty.
 Secrecy used to conceal harm is a moral failure.
 We do not forgive in ways that endanger others.
+See the Conduct page for the doctrine in full.

 Do you require money, vows, isolation, or obedience?

-No. Support is voluntary, participation is opt-in, and there are no secret ranks or coercive demands.
+No. Support is voluntary.
+Participation is opt-in.
+There are no secret ranks and no coercive demands.

 How does leadership work?